-Submissions for the Fall 2013 issue are now closed We would like to thank all the student writers, poets, and artists at Princeton who submitted their work.
-The submissions period for the Spring 2014 issue will begin in the fall semester, so keep your eye on this page for updates!
+Submissions for the Spring 2014 issue are now CLOSED!
+We’d like to thank all the student writers, poets, and artists at Princeton who submitted their work.
+We’ll be accepting submissions for the Fall 2014 issue sometime in the spring semester, so keep your eyes peeled!

 All work should be submitted to email@example.com in an email with the subject line, “Submission: [Genre].”
 (Replacing “Genre” with “Prose,” “Poetry,” “Artwork,” etc.)